2016 Pacific hurricane season: Hurricane Pali

-On January 12, light vertical wind shear and high sea surface temperatures enabled Pali to strengthen into a Category 1 hurricane, becoming the earliest hurricane on record in the northeast Pacific basin, beating the previous record set by Hurricane Ekeka in 1992.
+On January 12, light vertical wind shear and high sea surface temperatures enabled Pali to strengthen into a Category 1 hurricane.
 Later that day, Pali strengthened further into a Category 2 hurricane while travelling southwards, reaching its peak intensity.
 During the next few days, Pali rapidly weakened while turning back towards the south-southeast, due to steady increases in southerly vertical wind shear and loss of Coriolis force.
 Further decay in the organization of deep convection made Pali being downgraded into a remnant low late on January 14.
-While weakening, Pali reached a minimum latitude of 2.3°N, making it the second-lowest latitude tropical cyclone on record in the Western Hemisphere, behind Tropical Depression Nine-C which attained a minimum latitude of 2.2°N just two weeks prior.
+While weakening, Pali reached a minimum latitude of 2.6°N, making it the second-lowest latitude tropical cyclone on record in the Western Hemisphere, behind Tropical Depression Nine-C which attained a minimum latitude of 2.2°N just two weeks prior.
 Pali completed a broad and looping track, by dissipating approximately 50 nmi from where it initially developed.
 Unrelated to Pali, Hurricane Alex developed over the Atlantic during the last few days of Pali's existence.
 This marked the first known occurrence of simultaneous January tropical cyclones between the two basins.

 Hurricane Pali had severe impacts in Kiribati.
 Pali's storm surge caused major coastal flooding, with the island nation reporting significant property damage.
 Pali also caused a cargo ship to run aground on the coast of Kiribati, killing four people.